EVLF/ClipSaver/README.md

 4 : Minimize to system tray

+5: Use HotKeys (open float window to easy copy text)
 ----------------------------
 PS : Data Saved in xml file
 in the same folder where program running